 - 250 g dark chocolate

 Preheat the oven to 180ºC (355ºF).
 Butter and dust with flour a heart-shaped cake tin (or a 24 cm round cake tin).

 Melt the chocolate and the unsalted butter over a bain-marie; stir until smooth.
 Beat the egg yolks and 75 g of the sugar until they are pale and thick.
 In a separate bowl, whisk the egg whites, gradually adding the remaining sugar until they are smooth, shiny and stiff peaks form.
 Fold the sifted flour into the egg yolks-sugar mixture and combine with the melted chocolate-butter mixture.
 Whisk 1/3 of the egg whites into the chocolate mixture to lighten it; carefully fold in the remainder in two separate batches.
 Rest the batter for 5 minutes before pouring it into the prepared cake tin.
 Bake for 40 minutes.
 Cool on a rack before turning the cake out; refrigerate for 20 minutes.

 Coarsely chop the chocolate and place in a bowl.
 Heat the cream in a small saucepan until simmering and pour over the chocolate; stir until smooth.
 Set the ganache aside for about 10 minutes at room temperature, until it can be spread easily.
-When the chocolate cake is cold and fairly hard, cut a thin slice from the 4 to level it; use a long serrated knife and cut in a sawing motion.
+When the chocolate cake is cold and fairly hard, cut a thin slice from the top to level it; use a long serrated knife and cut in a sawing motion.
 Spread the ganache evenly over the entire surface of the cake; refrigerate for 30 minutes until firm.
 Decorate with berries.